-^yThe 2003 flavored alcoholic beverage data were created by adjusting the 2004 data to reflect the change in the 2003 and 2004 alcopops data.
+^yThe 2003 flavored alcoholic beverage data were created by adjusting the 2004 data to reflect the change in the 2003 and 2004 alcopops data

-2For 8th and 10th graders only.
-Data based on one of four forms; N is one third of N indicated.
+2For 8th and 10th graders only: Data based on one of four forms; N is one third of N indicated.
 See text for detailed explanation.
-For 12th graders only.
-Data based on two of six forms; N is two sixths of N indicated.
-For all grades: In 2011 the question text was aa Daily use is defined as use on 20 or more occasions in the past 30 days except for cigarettes and smokeless tobacco, for which actual daily use is measured, and for 5+ drinks, for which the prevalence of having five or more drinks in a row in the last two weeks is measured.

-"...had an alcoholic beverage containing caffeine (like Four Loko or Joose)."
+For 12th graders only: Data based on two of six forms; N is two sixths of N indicated.
+For all grades: In 2011 the question text was "...had an alcoholic beverage containing caffeine (like Four Loko or Joose)."
 In 2012 the question text was changed to "...had an alcoholic beverage mixed with an energy drink (like Red Bull)."
 An examination of the data did not show any effect from the wording changes.